Nalbuphine: Veterinary use

 There is limited data on nalbuphine's use in the dog, and even less for that of other animals.
 Nalbuphine induces sedation and analgesia in the dog but is less effective compared to μ-opioid receptor agonists.
 Nalbuphine has minimal effect on the cardiovascular system.
 The sedation provided by nalbuphine is insufficient for catheterisation and fur clipping and the analgesic effect is insufficient for some pain.
 Both sedative and analgesic effects of nalbuphine are subject to a ceiling effect.
-Combination of nalbuphine with an α2-adrenergic receptor agonist or acepromazine provides greater sedation.
+Combination of nalbuphine with an α_{2}-adrenergic receptor agonist or acepromazine provides greater sedation.
 One study found that acepromazine and nalbuphine failed to provide adequate analgesia both during and post-surgery in bitches undergoing ovariohysterectomy.
 Although one study found epidural nalbuphine to provide adequate analgesia there is limited evidence to support epidural administration of nalbuphine.
 Ophthalmic administration is not recommended in any species as multiple studies demonstrated no analgesia following topical ophthalmic administration.

-In cats nalbuphine has been shown to provide an equal sedative effect to butorphanol when adminsistered with acepromazine and an equal sedative and analgesic effect when combined with dexmedetomidine and tiltamine-zolazepam respectively.
+In cats nalbuphine has been shown to provide an equal sedative effect to butorphanol when adminsistered with acepromazine and an equal sedative and analgesic effect when combined with dexmedetomidine and tiletamine-zolazepam respectively.

 In horses evidence is mixed.
 One study found that nalbuphine combined with xylazine was more effective than xylazine by itself as an analgesic and anaesthetic, but another study found no difference between xylazine itself and xylazine with nalbuphine.

 Evidence in livestock is limited.
 One study in Holstein calves following castration found nalbuphine to provide inadequate analgesia and sedation.
 In goats one study found that nalbuphine combined with ketamine provided better post-operative analgesia than ketamine by itself at a higher dose.